axel-stig-andersson/axel-stig-andersson/README.md

 ### Hi there 👋, and welcome to my GitHub!
 #### I am Axel Andersson, a Swedish prospecting machine learning engineer.

 Feel free to checkout any of my projects, and contact me whenever you want.
-As long as it´s computer science, I'd love to talk!
+As long as it´s about software, or any project in general, I'd love to talk!

 - 📫 How to reach me: axelandersson20@outlook.com